steffenrusten/nznegativity-blocklist/README.md

 # nzatr-blocklist
-Aotearoa Twitter 'Alt'-Right Block List
-There exists a group of NZ Twitter users who are, in my opinion, prone to fake-news, abusive behaviour, defamation, doxxing, harrassment and other activities which many may want to avoid.
+Aotearoa Twitter 'Alt'-Right Block List.
+People on this list have been blocked because I wished to remoev the following things from my Twitter experience:

+- Rumour spreading
+- Fake news spreading
+- Climate-change denial
+- Men's rights activism
+- Harassment
+- Doxxing
+- General abuse and nastiness.

+It is entirely subjective.
+Not every one on this list is guilt of all of the above.
+It is not a case of blocking anyone that holds alternative views.

-With that in mind here's what I called the Aotearoa Twitter Right Block List.
+With that said, here's the Aotearoa Twitter 'Alt'-Right Block List.

 Download the most recent CSV and follow the ‘how to import someone’s block list’ instructions from here: